radek-drw/Portfolio/README.md

 ## Project Structure

-This project is organized as a monorepo using npm workspaces.
+This project is organized as a monorepo using `npm workspaces`.
-The root package.json defines two workspaces: frontend and backend.
-Each has its own package.json for dependency management, while all packages are installed centrally in the root node_modules.
+The root `package.json` defines two workspaces: frontend and backend.
+Each has its own `package.json` for dependency management, while all packages are installed centrally in the root `node_modules`.
 This avoids duplication and lets frontend and backend share common libraries.

 Reasons I choose monorepo: